Controlling the Cascade: Kinematic Planning for N-ball Toss Juggling: Introduction

 to the distance $d_f$ between take-off and touch-down locations and the ball radii $r_b$.
-The horizontal distance between balls is also their minimal distance reached near the top of the pattern.
+The horizontal distance between balls is also their minimal distance that is reached near the top of the pattern at equal height.
 Requiring the minimal distance $d_b$ to be positive results in a kinematic upper bound on $N_b$ that is independent of the throw height.

-As $d_f$ only depends on the carry distance $d_d$ for fountain patterns and can not be increased by moving the hands further apart from each other, fountain patterns are generally considered more difficult than cascade patterns.
+In fountain patterns $d_f$ only depends on the carry distance $d_d$ and can not be increased by moving the hands further apart.
+Therefore, they are generally considered more difficult than cascade patterns by requiring larger hand movements.

-\textbf{Contributions}: We propose a novel decomposition of the infinite-horizon toss juggling movement into a sequential short-horizon trajectory optimization problem, identifying the critical constraints necessary for dexterous dynamic manipulation with switching contacts.
-To the best of our knowledge, this formulation is the first to demonstrate stable juggling of five and more balls with anthropomorphic manipulators.
+\textbf{Contributions}: We propose a novel decomposition of the infinite-horizon toss juggling movement into a sequential short-horizon trajectory optimization problem, identifying the critical constraints necessary for this dexterous dynamic manipulation task with switching contacts.
+To the best of our knowledge, this formulation is the first to demonstrate stable juggling of five and more balls with anthropomorphic manipulators in a physics based environment.